vektra/mockery/README.md

 	return r0
 }

 // NewStringer creates a new instance of Stringer.
-It also registers a cleanup function to assert the mocks expectations. func NewStringer(t testing.TB) *Stringer {
+It also registers the testing.TB interface on the mock and a cleanup function to assert the mocks expectations. func NewStringer(t testing.TB) *Stringer {
 	mock := &Stringer{}
+	mock.Mock.Test(t)

 	t.Cleanup(func() { mock.AssertExpectations(t) })